bowen-xu/aio_rpc/README.md

 ### Register Functions

-You can register a function or async function by add a decorator before the function, for example
+You can register a function or async function by adding a *decorator* on a function, for example
 ```Python
 @rpc(server, 0)
 def test0(*args):